ctrlwebinc/laravel-badgefactor2/README.md

 ## Migration from WordPress

-To migrate users from WordPress, you need to make a few modififactions to a few classes in you app :
+To migrate users from WordPress, you need to make a few modifications to a few classes in you app :

 ### App\Providers\EventServiceProvider